 - Work on reducing the amount of refined sugar you have in your diet (but real sugar is still better than any of the chemically derived substitutes).

 - Most people will do better on a diet consisting mainly of warm, cooked foods and less cold, raw foods.
 This is especially important if you have a tendency to get cold easily or have trouble with bloating, loose stools and gassiness.
-Note: When you LIKE this page, you’ll get regular updates with recipes and cooking ideas.
+Note: When you “like” our Facebook page, you’ll get regular updates with recipes, articles and health tips.

 - Incorporate beans into your diet.
 Black beans in particular are good for fertility.